How to setup Flow Styles

 How does Flow know which style to apply?

 Flow detects which category (Personal, Work, Email, or Other) the app you're dictating in belongs to, and applies the style you've chosen for that category.
-On Android, Flow recognises a wide range of apps — including messaging apps (WhatsApp, Telegram, Signal, Messenger, Discord), work apps (Slack, Teams, Zoom, LinkedIn, Notion, Jira, Google Docs), and email clients (Gmail, Outlook, ProtonMail, and OEM mail apps) — including web versions opened in a browser.
-On iOS, a temporary keyboard style override is used instead until it expires.
+Supported apps include messaging apps (WhatsApp, Telegram, Signal, Messenger, Discord), work apps (Slack, Teams, Zoom, LinkedIn, Notion, Jira, Google Docs), and email clients (Gmail, Outlook, ProtonMail) — including their web versions.
+When an app could fit more than one category, the order of precedence is: Personal Messaging → Email → Work Messaging → Other.
+A temporary keyboard style override, if set, takes precedence for that session.

 Do my style preferences sync across devices?